bold-commerce/checkout-experience-templates/README.md

 ## Prerequisites

 1. Install Bold Checkout on a store and create an API access token in Bold Account Center.
 1. Install the appropriate dependencies.
 The Open Source Checkout Template is built using the following series of libraries.
-Follow the instructions in each library's respective README to install and configure it:
+    1. Follow the instructions in each library's respective README to install and configure it:
         1. _Checkout Frontend Library_ — a JavaScript library that creates a structure for calling the Bold Checkout Frontend APIs.
 Note that this library calls only the [Checkout Frontend](/api/checkout) API.
         1. _Checkout Express Pay Library_ — a JavaScript library that adds support for Google Pay, Apple Pay, Link (from Stripe), and PayPal Express.
+    1. Integrate the Payment SDK with your store.
+Refer to our [developer documentation](https://developer.boldcommerce.com/guides/checkout/concepts/sdk-integrate) for instructions.

 ## Create a backend application

 In order to host the Open Source Checkout Template, you must create a backend application to provide routing functionality, initialize and manage orders via the [Bold Checkout Backend](/api/orders), and host the checkout pages.

 Bold does not currently provide a library for this functionality, so you must create the backend from scratch.
-The [Build a Headless Checkout](https://developer.staging.boldcommerce.com/default/guides/checkout/checkout-headless-guide#project-setup) page provides a basic outline of the steps required to set up a headless checkout backend.

-### Integrate the Payment SDK
-To make the most of these templates, you'll need to integrate the Payment SDK with your store.
-Refer to our [developer documentation](https://developer.boldcommerce.com/guides/checkout/concepts/sdk-integrate) for instructions.

-### Initialize, populate, and process an order
-Use the Checkout Frontend API to create the correct information flow depending on your business needs.
-Refer to our [developer documentation(https://developer.boldcommerce.com/guides/checkout/populate-order)] for instructions.

 ## Set up the template